GryphLifeContact Us

 Join the CORE Peer Program as CORE Peer Mentor

-If you are a current upper-year student (Undergraduate students in second year and above or Graduate) who identifies as Black or racialized and is interested in providing guidance and support to a group of new incoming students, this position is for you!
+If you are a current Black and racialized upper-year student (Undergraduate students in third year and above and Graduate students) and are interested in providing guidance and support to a group of new students, this position is for you!
 You will receive training on group mentorship.

 The CORE Peer Mentor position is a volunteer position that is formally recognized by the Professional and Career Development Record.
-To be a Peer Mentor, you must be enrolled for at least one academic year at the University of Guelph, and be available for bi-weekly meetings until the end of the program (March 2025).
-Applications will open in July.
+To be a Peer Mentor, you must be available for bi-weekly meetings, complete various reflection activities, and attend program events for the full academic year.